AntoineArchy/Flask_TDD/README.md

    Testing is done using Pytest.
 All tests are located in the directory tests/<test_type>.
 To run the tests :
    - Run the command line : <code>pytest</code>
+   After running pytest, a pytest report and a coverage report will be displayed in the terminal, additionally these reports will be generated in html and can be found in the /reports directory of the projects.

    [coverage](https://coverage.readthedocs.io/en/coverage-5.1/) is used to check code coverage while running pytest.
 This is set automatically via setup.cfg.